*WHAT DO YOU THINK?

 Today we are going to look at a woman in the Bible who encounters Jesus, and see how her experience with him changes the whole town.

-4. In what people, things, or activities are you trying to find life (meaning, fulfillment, purpose)?
+4. In what people, things, or activities are you trying to find life (meaning, fulfillment, purpose) apart from God?